- What is it?

 Physical examination.
 The health care professional will check your general health and examine joints that bother you, as well as your reflexes and muscle strength.
 He or she will observe your ability to walk, bend and carry out activities of daily living.

 X-rays and other imaging techniques.
-X-rays show how much joint damage has been done; they can show such things as cartilage loss, bone damage and bone spurs.
-But there is often a big difference between the severity of osteoarthritis that the x-ray shows and the degree of pain and disability the patient has.
-In addition, x-rays may not show early osteoarthritis damage (before much cartilage loss has taken place).
+X-rays can show how much joint damage has been done; they may show such things as cartilage loss, bone damage and bone spurs.
+But there is often a big difference between the severity of osteoarthritis that the X-ray shows and the degree of pain and disability the patient has.
+In addition, X-rays may not show early osteoarthritis damage (before much cartilage loss has taken place).
+Other types of imaging tests may also be used to look for damage that cannot be seen on X-ray, such as magnetic resonance imaging (MRI) or ultrasound.

 Other tests.
 A health care professional may order blood tests to rule out other possible causes of your arthritis.
 Another common test includes "joint aspiration," or "arthrocentesis," during which fluid is drawn from the joint for examination.
 The fluid can be examined to see if it contains the crystals that cause gout or pseudogout or if it is moderately or severely inflamed, which suggests you have rheumatoid arthritis.